 If you’re experiencing any or all of the above, there’s a high chance you’ve developed a mephedrone addiction.

-What makes mephedrone so dangerous is not so much the possibility of developing a dependence on the drug, but the extreme possibility of overdosing.
+What makes mephedrone so dangerous is not so much the possibility of developing a dependence on the drug, but the extreme potential of overdosing.
 It’s essential that you seek treatment immediately if you or someone you know abuses mephedrone.

-Thankfully, researchers are always hard at work finding treatments for the newest drugs that are flooding the streets.
+Thankfully, researchers are always hard at work, finding treatments for the newest drugs that are flooding the streets.
 While there are not many medications available to currently treat the withdrawal symptoms for mephedrone addiction, new treatments are in the works every day.
 Don’t let anything stop you from seeking medical assistance.
 Get the help you need before it’s too late.

 Call our free helpline service to help guide you on the best treatment options for your circumstances.

 How long mephedrone stays in your system depends on a few things: your size, on how much you have taken, whether you’ve eaten recently and what other drugs you may also have taken.

 It takes between 15 to 45 minutes to start feeling the effects and can take a little longer if you’ve eaten a big meal.

 It lasts between two to three hours, although during that time lots of users are tempted to take more to keep the euphoric high going.